i-THRIVE Community of Practice Event: 14th November 2016

 Professor Miranda Wolpert provided attendees with an update on the latest iteration of the THRIVE Framework, which launched that month in November 2016.
 Miranda Wolpert is the lead author of the THRIVE Framework and the Director of the Evidence Based Practice Unit (EBPU) and Founder and Director of the Child Outcomes Research Consortium (CORC).

 We also heard from two i-THRIVE Community of Practice sites.
-Camden shared their approach to delivering Risk Support locally and we heard an update on how the ‘Scaling Up i-THRIVE in North East London Foundation Trust’ was going.
-Greater Manchester also gave an overview of their plans for an ‘i-THRIVE northern hub’.
+Andy Wiener, Consultant Child and Adolescent Psychiatrist, Tavistock and Portman NHS Foundation Trust, and Rachel James, Clinical and Programme Director, National i-THRIVE Programme in Camden shared their approach to delivering Risk Support locally and we heard an update from Jeni Page, i-THRIVE Project Manager, National i-THRIVE Programme on how the ‘Scaling Up i-THRIVE in North East London Foundation Trust’ was going.
+Dr Sandeep Ranote from Greater Manchester also gave an overview of their plans for an ‘i-THRIVE northern hub’.

 Thank you to everybody who presented and attended the event and contributed to the lively discussions and shared learning.